mikefarah/yq/README.md

 yq is written in go - so you can download a dependency free binary for your platform and you are good to go!
 If you prefer there are a variety of package managers that can be used as well as Docker and Podman, all listed below.

 ## Notice for v4.x versions prior to 4.18.1
-Since 4.18.1, yq's 'eval/e' command is the _default_ command and no longers needs to be specified.
+Since 4.18.1, yq's 'eval/e' command is the _default_ command and no longer needs to be specified.

 Older versions will still need to specify 'eval/e'.

-Similarly, '-' is no longer required as a filename to read from STDIN (unless reading from multiple files).
+Similarly, '-' is no longer required as a filename to read from STDIN (unless reading from one or more files).

 TLDR: